wp-plugins/quick-featured-images/README.txt

 * **Number 2** in [Top 5 WordPress plugins van de maand september](http://webtalis.nl/top-5-wordpress-plugins-van-de-maand-september/) by Webtalis on September 5, 2014
 * **"Literally 5 minutes changed over 300 posts!
 Brilliant!!!!"** by Bob on September 4, 2014
 * **"It's a life saver ... and is ridiculously fast!"** by Orlof on August 26, 2014
-* **Number 6** in [Best 10 Free WordPress Plugins of the August 2014](https://managewp.com/best-free-wordpress-plugins-august-2014) by Manage WP Blog on August 18, 2014
 * **"Finally!
 It's about time somebody got it right!"** by yallways on August 3, 2014
 * **"Sooo damn convenient!"** by Benbodhi on July 2, 2014
 * **"You've saved me a lot of time!"** by Celebrianne on May 31, 2014